bootstrap-vue/bootstrap-vue/docs/reference/variants/README.md

-# Color Variants and CSS class mapping
+# Color variants and CSS class mapping

 > Below are the variants available when using the default Bootstrap V4 CSS.
 When using Boostrap-Vue components, the variants are refered to